codazoda/globalprotectswitcher/README.md

 # Disable GlobalProtect by Network

-These are instructions on how to enable and disable the GlobalProtect VPN based on the network connection that your Mac is connected to.
-The network name is hard coded into the script.
-That is currently `DDMGuest` for this script.
+This is an application, written in AppleScript, that enables and disables the GlobalProtect VPN based on the WiFi network that your Mac is connected to.
+The network name, _DDMGuest_ is hard coded into the script.

-Here are the installation steps.
+## Installation Overview

 * Disable GlobalProtect automatic restart
-* Install the script
-* Give the script (or ScriptEditor) assistive access
+* Download the application
 * Set the script to start automatically
+* Log out and then back in to OS X
+* Give the app accessibility access

 ## Disable GlobalProtect automatic restart

 * Follow instructions at https://richddean.com/post/147155656349/stopautostartglobalprotectvpn

-## Install the script
+## Download the application

-Clone this project or save the GlobalProtectSwitcher.scpt file somewhere on your Mac.
-The script opens or closes the GlobalProtect VPN application based on the Wifi network you're connected to.
+Clone this project or save the `GlobalProtectSwitcher.app` file somewhere on your Mac.
+The app opens or closes the GlobalProtect VPN application based on the WiFi network you're connected to.
 It's currently written to open GlobalProtect when you're on the _DDMGuest_ network and close it when you're on any other network.

-## Give the script assistive access

-You will probably be prompted.
-Maybe.
-You'll need root access to the machine to do this.
+You'll have to edit the `.scrp` file and then export it as an application to change the network name.

 ## Set the script to start automatically

-...
-TODO ...
+* Open _System Preferences_
+* Select _Users & Groups_
+* Select _Login Items_ (for your user account)
+* Click the plus (_+_) button
+* Find and select the _GlobalProtectSwitcher.app_ file
+* Optionally, check the _hide_ checkbox

+## Give the app accessibility access

+When you log back in you'll be prompted to give the application Accessibility permissions.
+These are necessary in order for the application to automatically open and close GlobalProtect.

+## Log out and then back in to OS X

+You should log out of OS X and then log back in to make sure that the application starts and is working.

+## The Files

+* `README.md` is this readme file
+* `GlobalProtectSwitcher.scrp` is the AppleScript source code
+* `GlobalProtectSwitcher.app` is the compiled application